robert-dev-is/homelab/projects/ai-infrastructure/performance.md

 The large difference between the two models should not be interpreted as a direct model-to-model efficiency comparison.
 They use different architectures and quantizations, so the numbers are best treated as individual observed results rather than a controlled benchmark comparison.

-## Current Data Limitations

-At this point, these are the only performance figures being published for the platform.

-No additional repeatable measurements have been collected for:

-- prompt-processing speed
-- VRAM usage
-- power-limit scaling
-- thermal comparisons
-- context-size scaling
-- quantization comparisons
-- model load times
-- ComfyUI image-generation performance